Ryan-ford25/Milestone_Project2/TESTING.md

   -The screen instantly loads the home page again once the submit button is pressed.

 - **Branding & Design:**
-  - The page maintains a **consistent visual style** with the rest of the site.
+  - The page maintains a consistent visual style with the rest of the site.
-  - The **input field and buttons** are clearly distinguishable and properly styled.
+  - The sequence is clearly displayed to the user.
+  - It is clear to the user when the wrong sequence has been entered.
   - The layout is structured to ensure easy readability and interaction.

 - **Responsiveness & Accessibility:**